 There are four different types of households that often have problems in finding suitable housing that they can afford.
 There are of course other kinds of households that have difficulties on the housing market, but these four types of households are mentioned in this context in many studies.

-- 1) One-person households 20 30 years old - 2) Single parent households with one child (or maybe two children) - 3) Cohabiting/married couples with 3 or more children
+- 1) One-person households 20 30 years old - 2) Single parent households with children - 3) Cohabiting/married couples with 3 or more children - 4) One-person households consisting of a retired person